 - Plastic sheeting and duct tape to shelter-in-place

 - Basic camping supplies including blankets, matches, hygiene products, plus moist towelettes, garbage bags, and plastic ties for personal sanitation

 - Change of clothes

-- Cell phone with portable charger, solar charger and/or power inverter
+- Cell phone with a portable charger, solar charger, and/or power inverter

 - Local maps